claire-west/svstudio-manual/docs/daw-integration/plugin.md

 If "Save Inside Host" is selected, the Synthesizer V Studio project (SVP) file will be embedded within the DAW project.

 To save an external SVP file separate from your DAW project, select "Save to External File" instead.
+If your intention is to create an SVP backup of your project, ensure you switch back to "Save Inside Host" after saving the external file.

 ![Save Inside Host option](../img/daw-integration/save-inside-host.png)